Harry Flashman: Character

 A duel with another officer over a French courtesan leads to his being temporarily stationed in Paisley, Scotland.
 There he meets and deflowers Elspeth Morrison, daughter of a wealthy textile manufacturer, whom he has to marry in a "shotgun wedding" under threat of a horsewhipping by her uncle.
 But marriage to the daughter of a mere businessman forces his transferral from the snobbish 11th Hussars.
 He is sent to India to make a career in the army of the East India Company.
 Unfortunately, his language talent and his habit of flattery bring him to the attention of the Governor-General.
 The Governor does him the (very much unwanted) favour of assigning him as aide to General Elphinstone in Afghanistan.

 Flashman survives the ensuing retreat from Kabul (the worst British military debacle of Victoria's reign) by a mixture of sheer luck and unstinting cowardice.
 He becomes an unwitting hero: the defender of Piper's Fort, where he is the only surviving white man, and is found by the relieving troops clutching the flag and surrounded by enemy dead.
 Of course, Flashman had arrived at the fort by accident, collapsed in terror rather than fighting, been forced to stand and show fight by his subordinate, and is 'rumbled' for a complete coward.
 He had been trying to surrender the colours, not defend them.
 Happily for him, all inconvenient witnesses had been killed.

 This incident sets the tone for Flashman's life.
 Over the following 60 years or so, he is involved in many of the major military conflicts of the 19th century—always in spite of his best efforts to evade his duty.
 He is often selected for especially dangerous jobs because of his heroic reputation.
 He meets many famous people, and survives some of the worst military disasters of the period (the First Anglo-Afghan War, the Charge of the Light Brigade, the Siege of Cawnpore, the Battle of the Little Bighorn, and the Battle of Isandlwana), always coming out with more heroic laurels.
-The date of his last adventures seems to have been around 1900.
+The date of his last adventure seems to have been around 1900, being involved in the Boxer Rebellion alongside US Marines.
 He dies in 1915.